OpenDataScotland/jkan/_datasets/public+health+scotland-weekly+covid-19+statistical+data+in+scotland.md

 category:
 - Health and Social Care
 date_created: '2020-05-05'
-date_updated: '2022-09-21'
+date_updated: '2022-11-02'
 license: https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/
 maintainer: Public Health Scotland
+notes: <p><strong>This open data publication has moved to <a href="https://www.opendata.nhs.scot/dataset/covid-19-in-scotland">COVID-19
-notes: <p>Novel coronavirus (COVID-19) is a new strain of coronavirus first identified in Wuhan, China.
+  Statistical Data in Scotland</a></strong> (from 02/11/2022)\r\n\r\nNovel coronavirus (COVID-19) is a new strain of coronavirus first identified in Wuhan, China.
 Clinical presentation may range from mild-to-moderate illness to pneumonia or severe acute respiratory infection.
 This dataset provides information on demographic characteristics (age, sex, deprivation) of confirmed novel coronavirus (COVID-19) cases, as well as trend data regarding the wider impact of the virus on the healthcare system.
   Data includes information on primary care out of hours consultations, respiratory calls made to NHS24, contact with COVID-19 Hubs and Assessment Centres, incidents received by Scottish Ambulance Services (SAS), as well as COVID-19 related hospital admissions and admissions to ICU (Intensive Care Unit).
-Further data on the wider impact of the COVID-19 response, focusing on hospital admissions, unscheduled care and volume of calls to NHS24, is available on the <a href="https://scotland.shinyapps.io/phs-covid-wider-impact/">COVID-19
-  Wider Impact Dashboard</a>.\r\n\r\nThere is a large amount of data being regularly published regarding COVID-19 (for example, <a href="https://www.gov.scot/coronavirus-covid-19/">Coronavirus in Scotland \u2013 Scottish Government</a> and <a href="https://www.nrscotland.gov.uk/covid19stats">Deaths
+Further data on the wider impact of the COVID-19 response, focusing on hospital admissions, unscheduled care and volume of calls to NHS24, is available on the <a href="https://scotland.shinyapps.io/phs-covid-wider-impact/">COVID-19 Wider Impact Dashboard</a>.\r\n\r\nThere is a large amount of data being regularly published regarding COVID-19 (for example, <a href="https://www.gov.scot/coronavirus-covid-19/">Coronavirus in Scotland \u2013 Scottish Government</a> and <a href="https://www.nrscotland.gov.uk/covid19stats">Deaths